4 More Great Activities for Maths Week England

 Summary

-We hope this blog has given you some fresh ideas to incorporate into your Maths Week England programme of activities.
+We hope this blog has given you some ideas of activities to incorporate into your Maths Week England programme.
 Maths is a lot of fun, creative and practical too!

 Want to see more activities?

-If you’d like to learn more about our maths activities, why not look at our post from last year?
-Or, even better, try them for yourself by taking out a free 28-day trial with us!
+If you’d like to learn more about our maths activities, why not take out a free 28-day trial with us!
 You’re more than welcome to have a virtual tour via Zoom too.
-If you’d like one, contact us here and we’ll get in touch!
+If you’d like one, contact us here and we’ll get one sorted!